sanderslab/magellanmapper/README.md

 pip install -e . --extra-index-url https://pypi.fury.io/dd8/
 ```

-from within the `clrbrain` folder.
+from within the `magellanmapper` folder.
 You can use the virtual environment of your choice, such as Conda or Venv.
 The extra URL is for pre-built SimpleElastix binaries.

 Or to include all dependencies, which assumes that a Java SDK is installed: